-The vehicle handling, stability and braking distance are affected when driving with loaded cargo racks.
-Correct loading and weight distribution are therefore important.
 Never overload, tow or carry cargo improperly.
-Always ensure the cargo is safely secured and properly distributed on the rack(s) before operating the vehicle.
 Safely reduce speed according to terrain conditions when carrying cargo or pulling a trailer, and avoid hills and rough terrain.
-Allow greater distance for braking, especially on inclined surfaces and when a passenger (2-UP models) is on board.
-Be careful not to skid or slide.
-Always secure cargo as low as possible on the rack(s) to reduce the effect of a higher center of gravity.
-Failure to follow the recommendations could cause changes in vehicle handling which could lead to an accident.
+Allow greater distance for braking, especially on inclined surfaces.
+Always secure cargo as low as possible to reduce the effect of a higher center of gravity.
+Failure to follow the recommendations here could cause changes in vehicle handling which could lead to an accident.